 The information explains how Louisiana's juvenile courts handle child custody.
 These courts focus on protecting children's welfare, and dealing with kids under 18 who may be involved in crime, or need care due to neglect, or other issues.
 The courts cover several custody-related matters, like parental disputes, child abuse cases, foster care, ending parental rights, and child support.
 It also helps you figure out if a juvenile court is handling a specific case.

 Louisiana courts use the "best interest of the child" standard to determine custody.
 This article lays out the factors that make up the "best interest of the child" test used by the courts and explains how the factors can influence a judge's decision on custody.

-This concerns the guidelines that Louisiana has set as rules for how child support arrangements are calculated and enforced.
+This information goes over the guidelines that Louisiana has set as rules for how child support arrangements are calculated and enforced.
 This includes the financial models that Louisiana establishes for child support, based on income or needs.
 This also includes the process of how to calculate child support payments.

 This resource explains when the law allows a party to ask for a change in a custody judgment.
-It also discusses the reasons why the Court might agree to make the change and the different standards that apply to consent judgments versus considered judgments of custody.
+It discusses the differences between changing a consent versus considered judgment of custody.
+This resource goes over the process of changing a consent child custody judgment.

 This resource covers general information on child custody orders, parenting plans, and visitation.
 This includes information about how to establish, enforce, and modify custody.
 This also includes information about how to get visitation to see a child.